How to say gay.

 Although the word "gay" is an international term, adjustments have been made into several languages, as are the examples of: "gej" (Albanian, Slovak, Polish and Serbian), "ge" (Bengali), "gai" (Spanish, Valencian and Catalan), "gēi-lóu" (Chinese), "ge-i" (Korean), "gei" (Estonian), "hoyw" (Welsh), "gėjus" (Lithuanian), "гей" (Russian) and "ke" (Thai).

 Since the appearance of homophobia to the choice of the word "gay" as a positive term in the 20th century, the words used were pejorative expressions can be grouped into the following major groups:

-With names of animals, as “mariquita” (ladybug in Spanish language) and “veado” (deer in Portuguese); from fruits and plants, as “finocchio” (fennel in Italian language) and Sikiá (fig tree in Greek); and objects, as the word “okama” (cauldron in Japanese) and “rqendil” (the candle in Bererber language).
+4) Euphemisms: with names of animals, as “mariquita” (ladybug in Spanish language) and “veado” (deer in Portuguese); from fruits and plants, as “finocchio” (fennel in Italian language) and "sikiá" (fig tree in Greek); and objects, as the word “okama” (cauldron in Japanese) and “rqendil” (the candle in Bererber language).

 5) Crooked: the concept of crooked, devious, spoiled or defective is present in many languages, and has a special importance because of its relationship with the term “queer” that was agreed to refer, not rated, any form of sexuality, idea that comes from revolutionary theory, which is known Queer Theory.
 Addition to the term “queer”, with the same concept, we have the Spanish term “desviado” (deviant), the Arabic term "šāḏ", or the Norwegian "Skeiv".